01 of 08

-This basic fried rice recipe makes a nice alternative to steamed rice as a side dish, or you can turn it into a main meal by adding meat/seafood and vegetables.
-(If you are adding other ingredients, increase the number of eggs to three).
+This basic fried rice recipe makes a nice alternative to steamed rice as a side dish, or you can turn it into a main meal by adding your favorite proteins and vegetables.
+If you're adding additional ingredients, increase the number of eggs to three.

 Basic Fried Rice Ingredients

 Continue to 2 of 8 below.